U.K. Autumn Budget: Tightropes & Trade-offs

 While the Budget largely held few surprises, U.K. markets were temporarily jolted by an unprecedented early leak of forecasts from the Office for Budget Responsibility (OBR), the nation’s fiscal watchdog.
 Gilts and sterling swung sharply — rising, falling and rebounding — as investors scrambled to make sense of the headlines.

-At the time of writing, both U.K. bonds and the pound had pushed higher in the end, lifted by news that the fiscal gap — the shortfall between government revenues and spending — was less daunting than feared.
-The OBR also said that the Chancellor’s fiscal headroom — the safety margin, or “buffer”, before breaching fiscal rules — stood at £22 billion for 2029–30, more than double the spring figure (£9.9 billion) and well ahead of market expectations (around £15 billion).
+By the end of the day, both U.K. bonds and the pound had pushed higher, lifted by news that the fiscal gap — the shortfall between government revenues and spending — was less daunting than feared.
+The OBR also said that the Chancellor’s fiscal headroom — the safety margin, or “buffer”, before breaching fiscal rules — stood at £22 billion, more than double the spring figure (£9.9 billion) and well ahead of market expectations (around £15 billion).
 Meanwhile, the government’s planned gilt issuance — the amount of new bonds needed to finance its plans — was set at £303.7 billion for 2025–26, slightly below estimates.

-To that end, the muted market moves likely reflect that investors had already been incrementally digesting a steady drip of pre-announced and leaked measures in the weeks leading up to the Budget.
+To that end, the sigh of relief from markets likely reflects that investors had already been incrementally digesting a steady drip of pre-announced and leaked measures in the weeks leading up to the Budget.
 With the initial volatility fading, attention quickly shifted to whether the government’s backloaded fiscal tightening will stick — and whether Bank of England rate cuts might be pushed further out.

 When Labour assumed office in 2024, one of its manifesto commitments was to hold only one fiscal event each year.
 The first Budget under the new government was notable for abolishing the Non-Domiciled tax regime, increasing employers’ National Insurance contributions, and reducing the availability of Inheritance Tax (IHT) relief on Agricultural and Business Property.